sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 ### Axes of Communication Systems

-!! push v. pull indexing -- can i find something by pulling from the ether based on some notion of what i'm looking for, or can i browse from related concepts and find what i'm looking for

 ### Semantic Wikis - Technical Knowledge Preservation

 {% cite kamelboulosSemanticWikisComprehensible2009 %}

+!!
 Read and cite! {% cite classeDistributedInfrastructureSupport2017 %}

-the word for communally curated schemas is https://en.wikipedia.org/wiki/Folksonomy
+!! the word for communally curated schemas is https://en.wikipedia.org/wiki/Folksonomy

-{% cite goodSocialTaggingLife2009 %}
+!! {% cite goodSocialTaggingLife2009 %}

-wikibase can do federated SPARQL queries https://wikiba.se/
+!! wikibase can do federated SPARQL queries https://wikiba.se/
 - and has been used to make folksonomies https://biss.pensoft.net/article/37212/

 > I can see my bank statements on the web, and my photographs, and I can see my appointments in a calendar.
 But can I see my photos in a calendar to see what I was doing when I took them?
 Can I see bank statement lines in a calendar? https://www.w3.org/2001/sw/

-lots of scientific wikis
+!! lots of scientific wikis
 - https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Molecular_Biology/Genetics/Gene_Wiki/Other_Wikis
 - https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Molecular_Biology/Genetics/Gene_Wiki